Credit cards for bad credit

 If you're struggling to pay off debt on an existing credit card due to coronavirus, lenders should provide support.
 Yet the blanket payment holiday help that used to be available has ended.

-So if you're struggling to pay your credit card debt now, or you're coming off an agreed payment holiday, lenders are now supposed to provide 'tailored support'.
+So if you're struggling to pay your credit card debt, or you're coming off an agreed payment holiday, lenders are now supposed to provide 'tailored support'.
 Under this, you could be offered a (further) payment holiday or a period of reduced payments, reduced interest or a repayment plan – lenders should take into account how much you can afford and how your finances are likely to change in the near future.

 Clever ways to calculate your finances